Regis College Senior Honors Program

 The task I set for myself was to examine the relationship between science and society through the lens of Godzilla.
 In a play on the Regis motto, "How ought we to live?"
 I asked, "How ought we to live and work as scientists?"
 The ideas of relevance and socially-minded work I uncovered while writing will continue to guide me as I forge my career in chemistry.
 As I discovered, it is impossible to "un-know" something you have learned; I kept seeing Godzilla everywhere as I was working.
 I will always carry the memories of Godzilla and of this thesis with me.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Maletich, Stefanie, "Godzilla and the Changing Contract Between Science and Society" (2011).
-All Regis University Theses.
+Regis University Student Publications.
 540.